Klehrik/Space-Raid-2/README.md

 A sequel to [Space Raid](https://klehrik.itch.io/space-raid).

+There's a pretty high chance I pick this up again, although I think this genre is becoming a bit oversaturated.

 The font used is a slightly edited version of Theoretical by [somepx](https://somepx.itch.io/) (support their work [here](https://somepx.itch.io/humble-fonts-tiny)!)
 I also used the [Input](https://offalynne.github.io/Input/#/6.1/) library.